thorsonlinguistics/finite-state-presupposition/README.md

 requires the appropriate packages to be installed, depending on your system (see the [foma GitHub page](https://github.com/mhulden/foma/tree/master/foma "Foma on GitHub") for more details).

+# Files

+There are a few different files included in this repository.
+Each file stands alone as an example implementation of finite state semantics, with a focus on a particular concept.

+- `rooth.fst` - a re-implementation of Rooth's original finite state intensional semantics
+- `presupposition.fst` - an implementation of some basic presuppositions
+- `plurals.fst` - an implementation of finite state semantics with presupposition that allows for the representation of plurals and plural definites